Abhaycl/RoboND-Rover-1P1/README.md

         self.home_angles = None # Angles from home position
         self.rover_dists = None # Angles of navigable terrain pixels
         self.rover_angles = None # Angles from home position
+        self.scale = 30 # To adjust the rover's vision sizes
 ```

 In the telemetry function def telemetry(sid, data): we add the rover parameters with the initial position.